 With that out of the way, the first tip on how to write historical fiction is one of motivation and purpose.
-Your story has to organically fit within the context of the era, otherwise your story will fall short.
+Your story has to organically fit within the context of the era, otherwise, your story will fall short.

 What do I mean by that?
 Well, if you chose to write in the historical fiction space because it’s hot, that’s fine.
 It’s wise to write to the market.

-For one, she was writing a story about time traveling, star-crossed romance.
+For one, she was writing a story about time-traveling, star-crossed romance.
 What better era to send Claire to than one steeped with conflict and centers on a tragic ending?
 There is also an element of connectedness.
 The characters in the story needed to make connections to their history, so it had to be an era where with a rich written history.

 If your story fits the era, great, you’re one step in.
 The second tip, however, is one about details.
-Because in historical fiction the details matter and there are a whole heck of a lot of them.
+Because in historical fiction the details matter and there is a whole heck of a lot of them.

 This is why I say: Your story comes first.
 The details come second.